-Dr. S. Mandal

-Dept. of Civil Engg., IIT (BHU), Varanasi smandal.civ@iitbhu.ac.in
+Dr. S. Mandal Dept. of Civil Engg., IIT (BHU), Varanasi smandal.civ@iitbhu.ac.in

-Abstract- The construction industry uses the most of clean energy and also produces most of the carbon dioxide in the present global world.
-The production of one ton of steel and concrete emits more than two tonne and one tonne respectively of carbon dioxide whereas production of one tonne of bamboo consumes more than one tonne of carbon dioxide from the atmosphere.
-In SAARC countries like India where about two-third of the population live below poverty line, there is a great need of some other suitable construction material in terms of cost, availability and environment friendly.
-Towards this, many researchers in the past has emphasized on the use of Bamboo as reinforcement.
-Bamboo offers competitive strength to mass ratio, compared to re-bars.
-Since it is a natural material, the necessity to understand their long term behaviour regarding its acceptance as a suitable construction material in general is important.
-Due to the advantageous characteristics of bamboo, efforts should be made to popularize the use of bamboo.
+Abstract- The construction industry is the main consumer of energy and producer of carbon dioxide in the present global world.
+The production of one ton of steel emits more than two ton of carbon dioxide whereas production of one ton of bamboo consumes more than one ton of carbon dioxide from the atmosphere.
+With the ever increasing population and in country like India where 80% of the population live below poverty line, there is a great need of some other suitable material in terms of cost, availability and environment friendly.
+In this regard many researchers in the past has emphasized on the use of Bamboo as reinforcement.
+Bamboo offers competitive strength to mass ratio.
+Since it is a natural material, the necessity to understand their long term behaviors regarding its acceptance by people in general is very important.
+Due to the advantageous characteristics of bamboo, efforts should be made to publicize the use of bamboo.

-In this study, a review of the existing research work on Bamboo Reinforced Concrete with the emphasis on the various factors, which are considered as demerits in making bamboo reinforced concrete construction, as a tool is presented.
-This uncertainty study may serve the goal of making the dream of common people, to have their own home, come true.
+In this study, a review of the research work on Bamboo Reinforced Concrete with the emphasis on the various causes which are hurdles in making bamboo reinforced concrete construction as a tool for making the dream of common people for their home come true.